BallPanupan/wowBlogPost-backend/README.md

 ```

 ### 3. Install database or restore
-  - create new docker container (version: 7)
+  - create new docker container for mongoDB (version: 7)
   - mongorestore, I have attached the database backup file, file name: `wowBlogPost-db.tar`

 ```